For people with a concussion who, despite rest, therapy, and treatments, are still experiencing symptoms.

 She no longer has daily headaches, her migraines have decreased, and she has just started driving again.
 She now wakes up every day with a clear mind instead of brain fog.

-You can start immediately once you’ve purchased the program.
-The interval and cognitive courses are available on demand, and you get lifetime access so you can follow everything at your own pace.
+You can start right away after purchasing the program.
+The interval and cognitive courses are available on demand, and you’ll have lifetime access so you can go through everything at your own pace.

 The frustrating answer is: every concussion is different.
 I wish I could guarantee results, but unfortunately, I can’t predict the future.
 What I do offer is all the proven and researched information about the two methods that have led many people to quick improvements.